plain-plain-text/plain-plain-text.org/_modules/install/atom.md

 Now that Atom is installed, you should immediately you see two panes beside one another.
 One pane has three tabs, “untitled,” “Telemetry Consent,” and “Welcome.”
 The other pane features the Welcome Guide.

 Panes hold tabs, and you can have many tabs as well as many panes, and panes can even be stacked vertically, not just horizontally.

+The following steps finish up your installation.

 1. Uncheck the “Show Welcome Guide when opening Atom”